Ahead of the Curve book jacket

 Figure 11-6

-The unemployment rate (green line), shown inverted here (see right scale), typically reaches its most favorable (lowest/inverted) level a year or more after the peak in year-over-year consumer-spending growth (black line).
-It reaches its most alarming (highest/inverted) levels well after consumer-spending growth has reached its trough and has begun to recover.
+The unemployment rate (green line), a substantially lagging indicator (shown inverted here, right scale), at economic peaks typically reaches its most favorable (lowest) level a year or more after peaks in year-over-year consumer-spending growth (black line) has slowed.
+In other words, it continues, deceitfully, to suggest a strong economy well after economic growth has begun to deteriorate.

 Sources: Real personal consumption expenditures: Bureau of Economic Analysis Civilian employment level: Bureau of Labor Statistics